Stephens-Library/Designing-Data-Intensive-Applications/part I/chapter_1/Maintainable Applications.md

 In terms of organizational process, *Agile* working patterns provide a framework for adapting to change

-Most dicussions of these Agile techniques focus on a fairly small, local scale, we will search for ways of increasing agility on the level of a larger data system, perhaps consisting of several different applications or services with different characteristics
+Most discussions of these Agile techniques focus on a fairly small, local scale, we will search for ways of increasing agility on the level of a larger data system, perhaps consisting of several different applications or services with different characteristics

-The ease with which you can modify a data system, and adapit it to changing requirements is closely linked to its simplicity and its abstractions: simple and easy-to-understand systems are usually easier to modify than complex ones, but since this is such an important idea, we will use a different word to refer to agility on a data system level: *evolvability*
+The ease with which you can modify a data system, and adapt it to changing requirements is closely linked to its simplicity and its abstractions: simple and easy-to-understand systems are usually easier to modify than complex ones, but since this is such an important idea, we will use a different word to refer to agility on a data system level: *evolvability*